alex-r-bigelow/hanpuku/README.md

 #### Step 3
 You should now be able to launch Illustrator and open the Hanpuku extension window.

+### Troubleshooting
+If encounter problems, please file an issue with the following information:
+- Include the version of Illustrator that you're running on ("Illustrator CC" -> "About Illustrator...")
+- Assuming you've done Step 2, you should be able to navigate to [http://localhost:8088](http://localhost:8088).
+There you should see an "index.html" link—if you click it, it will bring up Chrome's developer tools in the regular browser window.
+Please report any errors you see on the Console.

 See Hanpuku in action: